 There is within this budget a Small Grants Pot (SGP) catering for grants upto a maximum of £750.
 Allocations from SGP are not subject to the same exacting criteria applied to main grants.

-There are grant applications under consideration for this year but new projects are welcomed.
+New imaginative and great value for money projects are always welcome.
 Look at our criteria.
 “Matched funding” is a good way forward and will find favour with the trustees.
-We used this approach in our grants to Infosound.
+We used this approach in our grants to infosound.

 All applications must meet our challenging criteria and in particular demonstrate “value for money”.

 It is encouraging that the charities and other organisations we are talking to are responding well to our aims and objectives and have re-visited their applications with our help to improve value, measurable rewards and focus.